 Sub GHz Requirements

 In this Section 10.6, ‘Duty Cycle’ shall mean the percentage of time a Device is transmitting on Sub GHz frequencies.
+For clarity, any actions taken in relation to managing ‘Duty Cycle’, including the processing of ZSE Suspend ZCL Messages commands, shall only relate to communications with End Devices operating on Sub GHz frequencies.

-Introduction – informative
+Introduction